mowillia/LargeNKP/README.md

 There are exact algorithms for the knapsack problem [RossettaCode Knapsack](https://rosettacode.org/wiki/Knapsack_problem), but these take longer as the number of items increases.
 The algorithms in this repository provide approximate solutions in much less time.

 Table of times?

+## Quick Start Up

+The quickest way to run the algorithm for a first test is to open the notebook `quick_run.ipynb` and execute all the cells.
+The result is a solution to the rosetta code problem

+To apply the problem to other instances of values and weights, just replace the values and weight lists in the quick start up with your chosen lists.

+## Plotting Potential Function

+To plot the potential function you can run the code

+## Knapsack Variations

+Repository includes code for two variations of the knapsack problem: The unbounded and the bounded knapsack problems.
+Implementing them is identical to the implementation for the `zero_one_algorithm`.

+Example

+Notes: Although these algorithms are analytically based on a large N approximation, Python has bounds on the size of integers it can process.
+Thus when the unbounded knapsack problem estimates C (the implicit bound on the number of items in the knapsack; see corresponding section in paper for a discussion) the value it results in could lead to an overflow error.

+## Figure Reproduction

 ## Installation